 In the Sydney CBD area, our favorite hostel would be the Sydney Harbour YHA.
 Despite the fact that it’s perhaps a bit pricier than other options, this hostel is top notch and is located in a perfect location, close to ferries, trains, and all the tourist highlights.

-If you’d like to be closer to the beach, Bondi Backpackers is an excellent choice.
+If you’d like to be closer to the beach, Wake Up!
+Bondi Beach is an excellent choice.
 If you prefer Coogee Beach further south, Mad Monkey is a great place to stay.
 Coogee is a little quieter than Bondi, but still with lots of fun things to do and with easy access to public transport.

 Looking for inspiration for things to do in Sydney?
 Check out this shortlist: